LaFosseAcademy/rlam/session_notes.md

 4. We'll build the Notebook collaboratively over the course of the session and, by the end, will have a set of shareable notes going through everything that we've covered
 5. **Insert** visuals that are where we're going to get to **TO COMPLETE**

-   **Explain** that, in the session, we're going to look to create three visuals:
+   **Explain** that, in the session, we're going to look to create three pieces of data analysis and accompanying visuals:
    - Analysing the most frequent currency against which base currency is measured
    - Analysing the rate of exchange between GBP and USD across a month
    - Analysis of the performance of the USD against four other currencies between 2022-24